input-output-hk/marlowe-cardano/marlowe-cli/examples/simple/ReadMe.md

 ## Transaction 1.
 Create the Contract by Providing the Minimum ADA

 First we create a `.marlowe` file that contains the initial information needed to run the contract.
-The bare size and cost of the script provide a lower bound on the resources that running it wiil require.
+The bare size and cost of the script provide a lower bound on the resources that running it will require.

 ```
 marlowe-cli run initialize "${MAGIC[@]}"                 \